|> Kik Group||College of Optics and Photonics||UCF|

 The following classes are periodically taught by Prof. Kik.
 For a list of upcoming courses and their instructors, see the online course schedule.
 For general information about the current semester, see the online academic calendar and the exam schedule.

 This class deals with topics in the general area of nanophotonics.
 Optical structures that are smaller than ~100 nanometer start to exhibit unexpected properties.
-Metal nanostructures show size dependent light scattering and optical absorption due to collective electron oscillations known as surface plasmons.
-These effects allow for new photonic technolgies, ranging from biosensing to nanophotonic integrated circuits.
-In this class we will cover the fundamentals of these effects, and discuss practical applications of nanophotonics.
-For more information including last year's powerpoint presentations, see http://sharepoint.creol.ucf.edu/kik/OSE6650.
+Nanoscale dielectric structures can be used to define surfaces with engineered optical response known as metasurfaces, enabling new optical elements such as metasurface lenses.
+Metal nanostructures show size dependent light scattering and optical absorption due to collective electron oscillations known as surface plasmons that can be used to make nanoscale optical antennas the localize optical fields more strongly beyond the diffraction limit, and that enable interaction with few molecules, enabling ultrasensitive biodetection.
+In this course we will cover the fundamentals of metasurfaces and surface plasmons, and discuss practical applications of nanophotonics.
+For more information including last year's powerpoint presentations, see the Course Materials section.

 Electric field distribution around a plasmon resonant silver dimer, simulated by an OSE6650 participant for his final project.
 View animated version.

 This course discusses the interaction of light with matter.
 The course covers a wide variety of topics, including the origin of refractive index, absorption, stimulated emission, Kramers-Kronig relations, photon-phonon interactions, Raman scattering, nonlinear optics, as well as an brief introduction to quantum mechanics.
 For a detailed course description including powerpoint presentations, see the Course Materials section.
 For a detailed course overview, download the complete course notes.